 After the bracing phase has been completed, I recommend that parents continue to keep their child in good, supportive shoes that provide straight lasts instead of curved ones.

-Now, let me show you a selection of shoes that provide the two important features I have mentioned above.
+Now, let me show you a selection of shoes that provide the three important features I have mentioned above.
 Disclosure: Keep in mind that we may receive commissions when you click our links and make purchases.

 Best Shoes for Clubfoot